Please note: Repeat medication ordering is no longer available via our website.

 At busy times this process may take a bit longer, so we advise that you order your medication when you have one week left.

-If you place an order at Oak Farm (branch surgery), your medication will remain there for collection; we advise to follow the same rule of ordering medication when you have one week left.
 Please note, that due to reduced working days at the branch, the turnaround time is different to Manor Farm.
 Please contact dispensary if you wish for more information.

 Medication delivery is available however there is certain criteria; we offer this service to patients who are housebound, elderly or disabled.
-To discuss further, please contact dispensary.
+To discuss further, please contact the dispensary.

 Questions about your prescription